Kennycen/Baruch-UCLA-Website/README.md

 ## Project Overview

 This website serves as the digital hub for UCLA at Baruch College, showcasing our activities, events, and mission.
-Built with modern web technologies, it provides an engaging and informative experience for students, visitors, and community members interested in Chinese culture.
+Built with modern web technologies and TypeScript, it provides an engaging and informative experience for students, visitors, and community members interested in Chinese culture.

 ### Key Features